okta/okta.github.io/_source/_posts/2018-12-26-react-native-android-play-store.md

 ## Learn More About Android, React Native, and Secure User Management
 Congrats!
 You have just finished choosing, designing, and developing an Android app using React Native, as well as publishing it to the Play Store.
 I hope you found this tutorial enlightening.
 Go and make something useful and publish it!

+The app's source code is [available on GitHub](https://github.com/oktadeveloper/okta-react-native-prime-components-example).

 If you're interested in learning more about app design, React Native or secure user management with Okta, check out the following resources: